tromp/cuckoo/README.md

-UPDATE: Dave Anderson proposed an alternative algorithm on his blog
+UPDATE: Dave Anderson proposed an alternative algorithm on his blog http://da-data.blogspot.com/2014/03/a-public-review-of-cuckoo-cycle.html that uses about (1+K)/64 times the memory at roughly K times slowdown.

-  http://da-data.blogspot.com/2014/03/a-public-review-of-cuckoo-cycle.html

-that uses about (1/64+1/K) times the memory at O(K) times slowdown.
-The slowdown is actually very minor; a little over 2 times at K=64.
-I re-implemented this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off) in branch "dave".
-Right now it only does edge reduction.
-Interfacing to the old algorithm for cycle finding is non-trivial and needs some more thought.
-That will become the new reference implementation, while the old one will remain as a somehwat faster memory-waster.
+I am (re-)implementing this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off) in branch "dave", soon to become the new reference implementation.
+Cuckoo Cycle aims to be tmto-hard in the sense of using less than one bit per nonce causing a 100-fold slowdown.

-Cuckoo Cycle remains tmto-hard if using less than one bit per nonce causes a 100x or more slowdown.
-I offer a $1000 bounty for a hardness disproving implementation.
+A $1000 bounty is offered for a hardness disproving implementation.

 The README in branch dave updates items 1), 6), and 7) below.